mrange/ItsMyLife/README.md

 ## Evolution

 To evolve the game state, we need to go through each cell and count how many of its 8 neighbors are alive.
-Then, we apply Conway's rules to determine if the cell survives, dies, or is resurrected.
+Then, we apply Conway's rules:

+1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.
+2. Any live cell with two or three live neighbors lives on to the next generation.
+3. Any live cell with more than three live neighbors dies, as if by overpopulation.
+4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 We put the new state in the `_next` state array to avoid changing `_current` while computing the new state.
 At the end, we swap the `_current` and `_next` buffers using the classic double-buffering pattern.